-While pursing Latin 2 through Scholé Academy will be "restful" and enjoyable, we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
+While pursuing Latin 2 through Scholé Academy will be "restful" and enjoyable, we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow achievement goals for mastery of this discipline.
-Grammar (for our purposes, the Latin language in all its dimensions), like the studies of Logic and Rhetoric, is a "core" discipline in Classical Education and learning to own the concepts introduced in this class will be a necessary and significant component of future success in upper-level Classical Education.
-In that sense then, attaining a mastery of Latin is its own reward, though the teacher will assign the following grades to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
+Grammar (for our purposes, the Latin language in all its dimensions), like the studies of Logic and Rhetoric, is a "core" discipline in Classical Education.
+Learning to internalize and "own" the concepts introduced in this class will be a necessary and significant component of future success in upper-level Classical Education.
+In that sense then, attaining a mastery of Latin is its own reward.